jenyliu/DLA_interview/README.md

 Due to the latent variables selected in the KL loss and the reconstruction loss, the loss for the conditional variational autoencoder is also lower than the variational autoencoder.
 Ideally, I would like to look into Real NVP at https://arxiv.org/pdf/1605.08803.pdf and potentially generating labeled images since it produces sharper images and seems to be a method that creates images with the same level of sharpness as Generative Adversarial Networks, without being quite as sensitive to hyperparameters.

+## Demo

+For a short version of the code.
+Open the terminal on the computer and cd into the folder with demo.py

+'''
+python3 demo.py
+'''